Dolores0614/allocation/README.md

 - `function.py`: Contains functions for data fetching, sentiment analysis, and portfolio optimization.
 - `requirements.txt`: Lists all the required Python libraries.
 - `Procfile`: Heroku deployment file defining how to start the application.
-- `nltk.txt`: Lists the NLTK datasets needed for the application.

 ## Example